 “We’ve integrated TBM by allowing access to Apptio for those who need it and then integrating their insights into the short-term planning required to execute against longer-term budget cycles,” said TBM Analyst Mike Kozup.

 “This year we’ve seen heavy engagement from all the teams,” Kozup continued.
 “Getting sites like China, Singapore, and Taiwan into Apptio for the first time was a huge success.
-It’s great to see all of IT engaging with Apptio IT Planning.
+It’s great to see all of IT engaging with Apptio.
 And so, for the first time, we’re all seeing all the data the same way versus through the various spreadsheets and varied systems that we have.
 We’re definitely seeing the benefits of visibility.”

 Not only does this give everyone a single version of the truth from which to make spending and forecasting decisions, it saves business units from losing budget because they were unable to spend it.